🎉 Fan Zones

 Pioneer Square · Triangle Pub / Collins Pub

 Walk from Lumen Field.
 Triangle Pub is Seattle's oldest bar (1908).
-Collins Pub does serious craft beer + screens.
+Collins Pub is a reliable multi-screen pub.
 The pre/post-match move.

 Beacon Hill · Latin / East African